Trick or Treat: Safe Halloween Alternatives for ASD Families

 For socially challenged children this is an incredible way to have fun at home!
 All you have to do is print the treasure hunt page and fill in space with stuff you have at home (shoes, socks, a toy, etc).
 The goal of the game is to include your child in a fun/Halloween treasure hunt that will help him/her feel included in the festivities while skipping the not-so-fun parts.

 Tip: Remember to add a tiny price at the end of the game!
-A is always a good choice.
+A healthy treat is always a good choice.

 Backyard Trick or Treating